Edinburgh’s Most Instagrammable Locations: Picture-Perfect Spots You Can’t Miss

-Whether you’re looking for the perfect spot to propose, a city break couple seeking some fabulous couple photos or newlyweds wanting memorable backdrops for your photos, we know all of Edinburgh’s most Instagrammable locations.
+Whether you’re looking for the perfect spot to propose, a city break couple seeking some fabulous couple photos or newlyweds wanting memorable backdrops for your wedding photos in Edinburgh, we know all of Edinburgh’s most Instagrammable locations.

-We are excited to introduce a beautiful collection of our most beloved photos from magical photography sessions with our couples.
+We are excited to introduce a beautiful collection of the most beloved photos from our couples’ magical Edinburgh photo sessions.
 A joyous set of pictures that wonderfully portrays their individual characters and the deep love they have for each other.

-It was like a dream come true, capturing the spirit of these couples stunningly.
-Walking through the city, their sweet love permeated the air, and we found ourselves led to find idyllic locations that were perfect for a photo backdrop.
+It was like a dream come true, capturing the spirit of these couples.
+Walking through the city, their sweet love permeated the air, and we found ourselves drawn to idyllic locations perfect for photo backdrops.

 With its historic charm and breathtaking landscapes, Edinburgh offers many picturesque locations for fabulous photos.